 The Eagle Creek Pack-It system is all about keeping your suitcase organized with packing organizers so that you know exactly where everything is, and so your clothing can be arranged and compressed, easily allowing you to fit more in your bag.
 Why spend your time packing and unpacking when you can quickly unpack by sliding your organizers directly into hotel drawers, and pack up quickly, getting seamlessly from one place to the next without having to rearrange your entire bag every time?

-Wondering how to use packing cubes ?
+Wondering how to use packing cubes?
 Basically, keep your clothing organized in compartments based on outfit type or activity type.
 Zippered packing cubes come in all shapes and sizes, making it easy to keep your bag neat and provide quick access to all the different things you'll need during your trip.
 You can use compression sacs or cubes to reduce the volume of your clothes by up to 80%—his is especially convenient for bulky items such as sweaters and jackets.
-And folders are great for keeping dress clothing nice, neat, and folded.
+And folders are great for keeping dress clothing nice, neat, folded and wrinkle-free.

 Another way to use packing cubes is to organize your travel packing list by item type.
 Keep all of your shirts together, all of your pants together, all of your underwear together, and all of your jackets together.
 If what you’re going to do each day is still up in the air, or you like to pick out your clothes the day of rather than having your outfits planned ahead of time, you’ll know exactly where to find each item of clothing.
 Shop all packing cubes now.